Gestational Surrogacy in Massachusetts

 What are the bases for venue?

-• The county of the Gestational Carrier’s residence, the county of the Intended Parents’ residence, or the location of the delivery hospital.
+• The county of the Gestational Carrier’s residence, the county of the Intended Parents’ residence, or the location of the anticipated delivery hospital.

 Do results vary by venue?